ruandersMSFT/Compliance/compliance/regulatory/gdpr-dsr-vsts.md

 ms.workload:
   - "multiple"
 titleSuffix: Microsoft GDPR
-description: Learn how to use Microsoft tools to export or delete personal data collected during an authenticated session of Azure DevOps Services. ms.custom: seo-marvel-mar2020
+ms.custom: seo-marvel-mar2020
 ---
 # Azure DevOps Services Data Subject Requests for the GDPR and CCPA